Tips for Taking Small Children to The Georgia Aquarium

 Tips for Taking Small Children to the Georgia Aquarium

-Pack Snacks – There are a lot of tables and seating areas in the common spaces where you can sit and take a small break.
-They have on-site food but sometimes you just need a little snack to calm the cranky little ones.
+Pack Snacks.
+The common spaces have many tables and seating areas where you can sit and take a small break.
+They have on-site food, but sometimes you just need a little snack to calm the cranky little ones.

 Let them interact with the sea life – There are a few interactive spaces throughout the aquarium where children can touch sea creatures and play.
 Giving children a hands-on experience will keep them interested and entertained.